 Strategy fails in one of three ways.
 It contradicts what has always been true about your customers.
 It misreads what is possible today inside your organisation.
 Or it misses where the world is actually heading.

-The Recombinant Triad Framework forces every strategic question through three lenses at once.
+Fractal CSF Framework forces every strategic question through three lenses at once.
 Past, present, and future.
 Continuum, Structures, and Forces.
 Strategy that holds up has to respect all three.

-Continuum: What has persisted
+Continuum: what has persisted

 Continuum is the slowest-moving lens.
 It captures the anchors that have held steady for decades, sometimes centuries, while everything on the surface has churned.
 Most strategy exercises skip this layer entirely.
 They assume the present and the future are enough.
 They are not.
 A strategy that contradicts the continuum rarely sticks.